Last Updated on

 Use non-shaming language and terms like ” are you going to terminate the pregnancy now?” or “when are you aborting the fetus?” instead of the words ‘baby.’
 Listen mindfully and see what terms your friend uses when explaining the situation and help them navigate through their emotions by speaking from their perspective and shedding light on the decisions.

 3. Help Them Decide

 Getting an abortion isn’t a black-and-white matter.
 Sometimes your friend can be at a crossroads and can’t decide whether to abort or not.
-Ask them to take a T-chart and list out the pros and cons of getting an abortion and write them down in a non-judgemental way.
+Ask them to make a T-chart and list out the pros and cons of getting an abortion and write them down in a non- judgemental way.
 Where will be 5 years from now or what do they expect from their careers and lives?
-Reflect on these and help them decide after listing pros and cons based on them.
+Reflect on these and help them decide after listing the pros and cons based on them.

 4. Be Supportive

 Going to an abortion clinic can be daunting since anti-abortion protestors may guilt-trip them or discourage them from seeking the clinical help they need.
 Having a friend to go along with to the clinic can be a huge sense of relief and support.
 Tag along with your friends and help them locate a good abortion clinic.
 Most health insurance plans don’t cover abortions, which can make the procedure expensive, and some clinics are located outside counties which makes staying overnights inevitable.
 Search for places to stay nearby, where to buy food and necessities and if possible, stay with your friend during the time they go through this phase.
 They will be grateful and remember your support for the rest of their lives.